emuise/code-structProdSem/scripts/manuscript/manuscript.md

 residuals from each multiple linear regression.
 This reduces the dimensionality of the output, and allows the relationship strength to be assessed by calculating the loadings of both predictor and response variables on the RDA axes.
-Partial redundancy analysis function similarly, except also considers co-variates [@legendre2012].
-Redundancy analysis has widely been used in community ecology where environmental variables of interest are compared to species composition [@blanchet2014; @kleyer2012] and has similarities to partial least squares regression -- namely, their multivariate approach, usage of dimensionality reduction, and linearity assumption -- which is commonly used in remote sensing literature [@roelofsen2014; @burnett2021].
+Partial redundancy analysis functions similarly, except also considers co-variates [@legendre2012].
+Redundancy analysis has widely been used in community ecology where environmental variables of interest are compared to species composition [@blanchet2014; @kleyer2012] and has similarities to partial least squares regression -- namely, their multivariate approach, usage of dimensionality reduction, and linearity assumptions -- which is commonly used in remote sensing literature [@roelofsen2014; @burnett2021].

 Following the RDA, we employ ANOVAs to determine which axes are significant, and calculate the proportion of variance attributable to each axis using the eigenvalues generated from the RDA.
-We calculate axis loadings for both predictor and response variables by calculating the correlation between the variables and the RDA axes.
-Axis loadings represent the relationship between a given variable and the RDA axis.
+We calculate axis loadings for both forest structure and DHI variables by calculating the correlation between each variable and the RDA axes.
+Forest strcuture variable axis loadings represent the strength of relationship between a given variable and the RDA axis, while DHI loadings indicate what is being represented by the RDA axes.
 We only consider and display significant axes.
 To visualize the RDA for both predictor and response variables, we display the results as path diagrams, with loadings from each predictor to the RDA axis to the response variables.
 The variance explained by each axis is also displayed in the RDA box (@fig-rda-var).
-All RDA calculations were done in R [@R-base] version 4.2.2 using the **vegan** package [@R-vegan].

 Variation partitioning is an extension of partial RDA which can assess the overlap between the explanatory power of two datasets by utilizing